Anatta336/webgl-lunch/readme.md

 The static files are served through nginx.
 Which is also run as a systemd service.

 ## Plan
-### Navigation
-- Able to mark self as presenter.
-- Lock or unlock following.

 ### Title page
 - Moderately impressive.
 - Interactive, click to move.